Code-Institute-Submissions/MSP-10/TESTING.md

 ### Exploratory Test Session Goals

+* I want to confirm the FAQ page loads correctly
+* I want to confirm that each question expands to show the answer when selected
+* I want to confirm that the shipping page loads correctly
 * I want to confirm that all User Stories are done to my satisfaction
 * I want to identify any edge cases
 * I want to identify any potential test cases for automation